-No. 14 Miami Hurricanes vs. Toledo Rockets – First Half Notes
+No. 14 Miami Hurricanes vs. Toledo Rockets – Mark Walton injury, other first half notes

 Mark Walton on fire early…but gets hurt

-With explosive runs of 44 yards and 82 yards, Hurricanes junior running back Mark Walton has thoroughly lit up the stat sheet early.
+With explosive runs of 44 and 82 yards, Hurricanes junior running back Mark Walton has thoroughly lit up the stat sheet early.
 He already has 137 yards rushing and a touchdown on just six carries.
 Safe to say he’s not feeling any rust from the long break caused by Hurricane Irma, but an injury midway through the second quarter has temporarily put a damper on Walton’s parade.

 On his first rush on a Canes’ drive that started at the 7:48 mark in the second period, Walton seemed to have hurt his left leg when getting tackled to the ground.
 After rolling on the ground in pain for a few seconds, he quickly hopped off the field while putting no weight on his left leg.
 He went immediately to the trainer’s table to get treatment.